informsuleman/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-This is my first javascript project
+This is my first repository